-2cupsgluten-free flour blend - 280g, divided, I used Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour, which already contains xanthan gum
+2cups(280g)gluten-free flour blend - Bob's Red Mill 1-to-1 Gluten-Free Baking Flour, in the blue bag, which contains xanthan gum

 1tablespoonbaking powder